 Out-of-band interference is rejected by means of a fifth-order Butterworth polyphase IF filter centered on a frequency of 100 kHz.
-The bandwidth of the IF filter can be programmed to 12.5 kHz, 18.75 kHz, or 25 kHz by R4_DB[30:31]; choose the filter value as a compromise between interference rejection and attenuation of the desired signal.
+The bandwidth of the IF filter can be programmed to 9 kHz, 13.5 kHz, or 18.5 kHz by R4_DB[30:31]; it is recommended to be chosen as a compromise between interference rejection and attenuation of the desired signal.